 Agnes Thornton Bird, PhD, JD, was active in the Democratic Party of Tennessee.
 She was partner of a Maryville law firm with her husband, Frank.
 She also taught law, government and foreign relations at Maryville College and the University of Tennessee.
 Active on the Tennessee Human Relations Commission and the Tennessee Advisory Committee to the US Civil Rights Commission, she also served on the AAUW Legal Advocacy Fund Advisory Committee, which advises on LAF grants to pursue sex discrimination.

-April-May Branch Activities
+June–July Branch Activities

 Book Group.
 Noon, Puleo’s in Alcoa.
 The Underground Railroad (Nation

 al Book Award Winner) (Oprah’s Book Club): A Novel, by Colson Whitehead.
 Discussion leader: Kathleen Sallee

 Saturday, June 3: AAUW of Tennessee Annual Leadership Summit.
 10:00 am –3:00 pm CDT.
 Leadership Development and Succession Planning.
 Middle Tennessee State University campus.